HTD-Health/playbook-OUTDATED/education-budget.md

 ### Who do I provide an invoice to?
 Please upload an invoice to HTD Google Drive to an appropriate folder [in this folder](https://drive.google.com/drive/u/1/folders/1R0ca_xUY-06EVTwHXCrkO2nwquzQhVzN).
 If you have a paper invoice then please scan it to pdf and then upload it.
 One of the apps you can use to scan documents into pdf format is Dropbox.

+### What if I need to make a transfer?
+When you need to make a transfer please contact with [Magda Z] on Slack.

 ### Should I report that I bought anything using my education budget?
 Yes.
 Add an entry to ["Education budgets - expenses" Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WE352gD6To8EomFf-xK0UvMtNNw8hyXYUIZKOh4RPuM/edit#gid=0) as soon as you buy anything.